3 registered (Shyshark, 2 invisible),

 No dark drinks are allowed in the Met.
 After having just taken twenty more pills, the woman inside the Met makes me drink the last half of the Gatorade bottle as if it were purple Gatorade, her not realizing.

 I prefer the sculptures to the paintings.
 I prefer the materials.
 I have to sit down as the pills’ first wave hits.
-I listen to the live bluegrass band in the loft above I wait for the jarring to end.
+I listen to the live bluegrass band in the loft above as I wait for the jarring to end.
 I watch people walk by and think it is funny, this new way of looking at people.

 There's no escaping reality, I think to myself as I enter a room where a woman is holding out her hands to paintings and referring to them as Picasso's dark period.
 He has depicted scenes of the poor as if they were royalty.